-For the two days skiing in Mestia, we are picked up at the hotel by a 4WD vehicle in order to access the different ski venues.
-There are two small ski resorts in this area which offer good off piste skiing and lift assisted day touring, plus there are numerous good quality mid altitude day tours around Mestia.
+For the two days skiing in Mestia, we are picked up at our hotel and driven to the different ski venues.
+There are two small ski resorts in this area which offer good lift assisted day touring and off piste skiing, plus there are numerous good quality mid altitude day tours around Mestia.

 This is an advanced level trip.
 To take part you should be at Fitness Level 3-4 and Tech Level 3-4 (see our Fitness/Experience guidelines below).
 You need at least 3 weeks touring experience, including multi day hut tours and advanced level tours in order to join this trip.
 If you haven’t skied with us before, then a reference from a ski tour leader or guide will be required.
 You must be able to handle all off piste conditions whilst carrying a day sac, plus experience with ice axe and crampons is also needed.
 The trip includes 5-7 hour days with some steeper terrain, involving kick turns and the odd short boot track to reach summits.
 Typically we’ll be doing 1000-1500m of ascent a day, at up to 400m per hour ascent rate (skinning at altitude) – so you can expect to be skinning for 4-5 hours a day.
 Type of ascent: 90-100% skinning on this tour – approx. 9000m of skinning up, 10000m of skiing down.